 outdoor pieces such as sundials, weathervanes, gates, fountains,

 bridges, and garden furniture.
-Paul has over twenty years'
+Paul has over forty years'

 experience in designing and forging metals.

 park and street sculptures and he has recently installed a large